-The most important organic forms of nitrogen in constructed wetlands are ammonium (NH,+), nitrite (NO2), and nighte (NO2).
-Gaseous nitrogen can be present as dinitrogen (N2), nitrous oxide (N2O), nitrous oxide (NO2 and N2O4), and ammonia (NH3).
-Various forms of nitrogen are always involved in the properties in the properties are always involved in the properties are always in the properties are always in the properties are always involved in the properties are always a of inorganic compounds to organic compounds and from organic compounds to inorganic compounds (Abba et al., 2021).
+The most important organic forms of nitrogen in constructed wetlands are ammonium (NH_4^+) , nitrite (NO_2^{-}) , and nitrate (NO_3^{-}) .
+Gaseous nitrogen can be present as dinitrogen (N2), nitrous oxide (N2O), nitrous oxide (NO2 and N2O4), and ammonia (NH2).
+Various forms of nitrogen are always involved in the chemical conversion of inorganic compounds to organic compounds and from organic compounds to inorganic compounds (Abba et al., 2021).
 Some of these processes require energy (usually from an organic carbon source) to continue, while others release the energy that the organism uses for growth and survival.
-All of these transformations are necessary for the normal functioning of wetland ecosystems, and most chemical changes are facilitated by the production of enzymes and catalysts organisms that benefit them (Vymazal, 2007).
+All of these transformations are necessary for the normal functioning of wetland ecosystems, and most chemical changes are facilitated by the production of enzymes and catalysts by organisms that benefit them (Vymazal, 2007).
 Ammonia is converted from its organic form through a complex, energy-releasing, multi-step biochemical process.
-In some cases, this energy is used by the microorganisms for growth and ammonia is 13 orporated directly into the microbial biomass.
+In some cases, this energy is used by the microorganisms for growth and ammonia is incorporated directly into the microbial biomass.
 Nitrogen assimilation refers to various biological processes that convert inorganic forms of nitrogen into organic compounds that function as components of cells and tissues.
 The two forms of nitrogen commonly used for assimilation are ammonia and nitrogen nitrate.
-Ammonia nitrogen is a suitable nitrogen source for assimilation because it is reduced more 12 rgetically than nitrate.
-Ionized ammonia can be adsorbed from solution by cation exchange react 3 hs with detritus, inorganic deposits, or soil.
-The adsorbed ammonia is loosely bound to the substrate and is easily released when the hydrochemical con-50 ons change (Ribeiro et al., 2022).
-At a given concentration of ammonia in the water column, a certain amount of ammonia is adsorbed [31] saturated at the available binding sites.
-When the concentration of ammonia in the water column decreases some of the ammonia desorbs and rebalances with the new concentration.
-The higher the ammonia concentration in the water 3 lumn, the more ammonia is adsorbed.
-When wetland substrates are exposed to oxygen, perhaps due to regular aeration, the 12 sorbed ammonium can be oxidized to nitrate.
-Ammonium ions (NH, +) are generally adsorbed on clay as exchangeable ions and are chemically adsorbed by humic substances or fixed to the clay lattice.
+Ammonia nitrogen is a suitable nitrogen source for assimilation because it is reduced more energetically than nitrate.
+Ionized ammonia can be adsorbed from solution by cation exchange reactions with detritus, inorganic deposits, or soil.
+The adsorbed ammonia is loosely bound to the substrate and is easily released when the hydrochemical conditions change (Ribeiro et al., 2022).
+At a given concentration of ammonia in the water column, a certain amount of ammonia is adsorbed and saturated at the available binding sites.
+When the concentration of ammonia in the water column decreases, some of the ammonia desorbs and rebalances with the new concentration.
+The higher the ammonia concentration in the water column. the more ammonia is adsorbed.
+When wetland substrates are exposed to oxygen, perhaps due to regular aeration, the adsorbed ammonium can be oxidized to nitrate.
+Ammonium ions (NH_4^+) are generally adsorbed on clay as exchangeable ions and are chemically adsorbed by humic substances or fixed to the clay lattice.
 It seems that these reactions can occur at the same time.